 Dog parents who live in more rural areas will almost certainly have skunk stories.
 One of my friends in Maine had a dog that got skunked not once, not twice, but three times!
 And each time, he and his wife struggled to find a quick solution for the sour skunk’s stink that suddenly permeated every stray hair on their dog’s body.
 Knowing how to get rid of the skunk smell on a dog is not nearly as simple as one might imagine.
 Thankfully, there are a number of remedies that work pretty handily.

 What causes that skunky smell?

 The noxious scent of skunk spray smells that way because of a collection of sulfur-based organic compounds called thiols.
-It’s the same scent that is reminiscent of rotten eggs, and according to Kenneth Anderson, it also contains something called thioacetates, which give that skunk smell its incredible staying power.
+It’s the same scent that is reminiscent of rotten eggs, and according to a study published by University of New Hampshire researchers, it also contains something called thioacetates, which give that skunk smell its incredible staying power.
 These thioacetates remain dormant at first, but morph into thiols when they come in contact with water or even humidity, making things a hundred times worse.